tshihab07/Data-Cleaning-And-Organizing/README.md

 - [Contributing](#contributing)
 - [License](#license)

 ## Introduction

 This project showcases a data cleaning and organizing pipeline developed with Python's Pandas library.
-It focuses on resolving common data issues like missing values, inconsistent formatting, and unstructured data using regular expressions, alongside performing basic statistical analysis to summarize the data.
+It focuses on resolving common data issues, such as missing values, inconsistent formatting, and unstructured data, using regular expressions, while also performing basic statistical analysis to summarize the data.

 ## Features